mmis1000/DOM-Proxy/README.md

     // while applied directly (no async await required!!!) console.log(remoteWindow.document.body.innerHTML)

-    // LIMITATION: you can only set/pass object from remote on/to object/function from remote
+    // CURRENT LIMITATION: you can only set/pass object from remote on/to object/function from remote
     // as the proxy is not bilateral remoteWindow.a = new (remoteWindow.Object)()